 Carbon Markets: Moving to Participation and Transactions

 The sessions are dedicated to helping countries strengthen their readiness for international carbon markets by clarifying the evolving market architecture, the strategic choices associated with Article 6 authorization, and the technical, legal, and institutional foundations required for credible participation.
-Through applied simulations and hands-on engagement with tools, countries will identify practical strategies to navigate transactions, build interoperable infrastructure, and position themselves to capture emerging market opportunities while safeguarding integrity and domestic ambition.
+Countries will identify practical strategies to navigate transactions, build interoperable infrastructure, and position themselves to capture emerging market opportunities while safeguarding integrity and domestic ambition.

 Opening session to summarize insights from the previous day and set the objectives for Day 2.

-Voluntary, compliance, and international carbon credit markets are evolving and converging, creating key trends in demand, supply, and market governance.
+The opening session on Day 2 will clarify how voluntary, compliance, and international carbon credit markets are evolving and converging, outlining key trends in demand, supply, and market governance.
 By demystifying the emerging architecture and its implications, the session will help countries understand where opportunities are emerging and what conditions are required to participate effectively and strategically.

 B2.
 DECISIONS: Navigating Decisions on Carbon Markets

-The session will examine how countries are approaching decisions related to authorization of credits under international transfer, including strategic, regulatory and risk management considerations.
-Drawing on experiences from PMI and TCAF countries that have issued national carbon market regulations, participants will explore policy trade-offs and develop a clearer understanding of how to sequence decisions that balance integrity, protect domestic ambition, and capture market opportunities.
+Authorization is a strategic and sovereign decision.
+This session will examine how countries are approaching decisions related to the authorization of credits for international transfer, including strategic, regulatory, and risk management considerations.
+Drawing on country experiences—particularly from those that have issued national carbon market regulations—participants will explore policy trade-offs and decision sequencing to decide whether, when, and how much to authorize.
+The discussion will focus on how to balance NDC ambition, protect domestic integrity, manage risks, and capture emerging market opportunities.

 LUNCH BREAK